PhilBoileau/cvCovEst/paper/paper.md

-Indeed, we find that the two-dimensional UMAP embedding resulting from the `cvCovEst`-based approach improves upon that of the standard PCA-based approach when applied to a dataset of 285 mouse visual coretex's cells' 1,000 most variable genes [@tasic2016].
+Indeed, we find that the two-dimensional UMAP embedding resulting from the `cvCovEst`-based approach improves upon that of the standard PCA-based approach when applied to a dataset of 285 mouse visual cortex's cells' 1,000 most variable genes [@tasic2016].
 Fewer rare cells are misclustered, engendering a 47\% improvement in average silhouette width.
 For further discussion, see
 @boileau2021.